Paying Taxes in Malaysia

 - any resident company is charged with the 24% rate for the fiscal year of 2019-2020, as a general rule;

-- however, special conditions apply for companies with a paid-up capital of MYR 2.5 million and a gross income of maximum MYR 50 million or for companies that control other companies with a capital of MYR 2.5 million or for legal entities that are controlled by companies with a paid-up capital of MYR 2.5 million;
+- however, special conditions apply for companies with a paid-up capital of MYR 2.5 million and a gross income of a maximum of MYR 50 million or for companies that control other companies with a capital of MYR 2.5 million or for legal entities that are controlled by companies with a paid-up capital of MYR 2.5 million;

 - in the situation mentioned above, the corporate income tax is charged at a rate of 17% for the first MYR 600,000, calculated as chargeable income, while an income above MYR 600,000 will be taxed at 24%;